benoitballester/UponRequest/README.md

 PMC Open Access Subset [Internet].
 Bethesda (MD): National Library of Medicine.
 2003 - [2026/01/27].
 Available from https://pmc.ncbi.nlm.nih.gov/tools/openftlist/.

+For automated retrieval, PMC indicates that the Cloud Service, OAI-PMH, FTP, E-Utilities and BioC API are the only services that may be used.

 ## Usage

 To reproduce the analysis: